 So you sat down.
 Great.
 Now, stay there!

 It’s often the case that only after you’ve already assumed a vantage point (hopefully sitting down), you notice an even better vantage point you could have picked.
-There’s nothing ironic about this – you’ll always be able to see and understand more after you stop moving and sit down (which is one of the main reasons you sit down in the first place).
-But as tempting as it is to move to that other position, don’t do it.
-There might be many legitimate reasons for normal people to move from one nearby spot to another, but even in the best case scenario, doing this will make you stick out more than if you just stay at your original spot, and in the worst case scenario, your movement from one vantage point to a better one will be picked up as a classic surveillance indicator/mistake by someone who knows what to look for.
+There’s nothing ironic about this – you’ll always be able to see and understand more after you stop moving and sit down, which is one of the main reasons you sit down in the first place.
+But as tempting as it may be to move to that other position, don’t do it.
+There may be many legitimate reasons for normal people to move from one nearby spot to another but even in the best case scenario, doing so will make you stick out more than if you just stay at your original spot.
+And in the worst case scenario, your movement from one vantage point to a better one will be picked up as a classic surveillance indicator/mistake by someone who knows what to look for.

 You’ve made your bed, now lie in it.
 Next time, try to find the better vantage point to begin with, but for now – stay put.